 given to prevent blood clots and control symptoms.

-surgery or other treatments to stop bleeding or reduce pressure on the brain.
+surgery to drain the blood or to reduce pressure on the brain.

 Medicines may be used to control blood pressure, brain swelling, and other